 Using “maybe” as a response often feels like the most reasonable way to answer a child.
 Can we go to the playground after you get home from work?
 Well, it depends on how the day went.
 It depends on what’s for dinner.
 It depends on the weather and if mom and dad even have enough energy to leave the house.
-It all adds up to a big amorphous “maybe.”
+It all adds up to an amorphous “maybe.”

-Many times, parents use “maybe” because they want to avoid the immediate consequences of saying no. After all, telling a kid that a trip to the park probably won’t happen after work could lead to disappointment and potential meltdowns.
+Many times, parents use “maybe” because they want to avoid the immediate consequences of saying “no.” After all, telling a kid that a trip to the park probably won’t happen after work could lead to disappointment and potential meltdowns.
 Other parents may simply want to delay feeling guilty about saying no to a reasonable request.
 Still others might genuinely be unsure about their answer and need time or information.
 In all of these circumstances, it’s perfectly rational to think that delaying the decision via a noncommittal response is the best tactical move.

 Tactical, it may be, but it’s an emotional time bomb.

 The word “maybe” also gives children a permeable boundary.
 Uncertainty can prompt kids to make their own decisions.
-A kid that’s told maybe they can watch TV will likely default to “watch TV”.
-A kid that’s told maybe they can have a soda will likely just drink the soda.
-When the boundaries aren’t set, it’s a reasonable gamble to assume a maybe is a yes.
+A kid that’s told “maybe” they can watch TV will likely default to “watch TV.”
+A kid that’s told “maybe” they can have a soda will likely just drink the soda.
+When the boundaries aren’t set, it’s a reasonable gamble to assume a “maybe” is a “yes.”
 There is a 50/50 shot that it’s the right choice.
 And when the consequences do come down?
 You’ve already enjoyed the soda or the TV, so what does it matter?

 5 Responses Instead of Saying Maybe

-- Straight Negation: “No. Because…” Make sure to provide reasons that are consistent with family rules and values
+- Straight Negation: “No. Because…” Make sure to provide reasons that are consistent with family rules and values.

 - Straight Affirmation: “Yes.”
 But make sure that whatever is being agreed to happens within a reasonable time.
-Right after the request is best, but if that doesn’t work offer a deadline.
+Right after the request is best, but if that doesn’t work, offer a deadline.

-- Affirmation, With Strings: “Yes, but…” Whether the contingency is completing or engaging in certain behavior make sure a kid has goals and a clear path to achieving them
+- Affirmation With Strings: “Yes, but…” Whether the contingency is completing or engaging in certain behavior, make sure a kid has goals and a clear path to achieving them.